robbert-vdh/yabridge/README.md

   - All interfaces introduced after that
 - Fully implemented: see [this document](https://github.com/robbert-vdh/yabridge/tree/feature/vst3/src/common/serialization/vst3/README.md)
-- Update yabridgectl to handle buth VST2 and VST3 plugins.
-- Update all documentation to refer to VST2 and VST3 support separately, and figure out how to do this in the least confusing way possible.
 - Mention that this update will break all existing symlinks and that the old `libyabridge.so` file should be removed when upgrading.
 - Pay close attention when updating the plugin groups section of the readme,